CV « PDF version

 1960s and 1970s counterculture, technology and the counterculture, free school education, photography in the era of web 2.0, digital technologies/family photography and the shifting nature of these archives in the digital age, experimental film and video art, re-cycled film, art and text.

-Current Project:
+Current Projects:

-This is an artist initiated research project that explores this alternative world, from communes in the south of France, squatting in South London and ‘free school’ education to the many forays into all things ‘New Age’ set against the backdrop of social and political happenings of the era.
-Using a range of approaches including photography/digital imaging, film and video, writing, collecting, re-using archival materials and the web ‘Growing up in the New Age’ sets out to reconsider the social utopias of the 1960s and early 70s and what we might learn from them today.
+Growing up in the New is an artist initiated research project that explores the counterculture', from communes in the south of France, squatting in South London and 'free school' education to the many forays into all things 'New Age' set against the backdrop of social and political happenings of the era.
+Using a range of approaches including photography, film and video, writing, collecting, re-using archival materials and the web 'Growing up in the New Age' sets out to reconsider the social utopias of the 1960s and early 70s and what we might learn from them today.
+The work can be read as sitting between fact and fiction, past and present, the real and the imaginary.
+A new artists Monograph showcases this work.
+'Growing up in the New Age', Daylight, NY.

 Work Experience: